ZIP: 231

 The terms “Mainnet” and “Testnet” are to be interpreted as described in § 3.12 ‘Mainnet and Testnet’.
 4

-The shielded transaction protocol hides the sender(s) (that is, the addresses corresponding to the keys used to spend the input notes) from all of the recipients.
+Beyond reducing chain bloat, decoupling memos from shielded outputs allows for some important use cases to be served.
+The shielded transaction protocol always hides the sender(s) (that is, the addresses corresponding to the keys used to spend the input notes) from all of the recipients.
 For certain kinds of transactions, it is desirable to make one or more sender addresses available to one or more recipients (for example, a reply address).
-In such circumstances it is important to authenticate the sender addresses, to give the recipient a guarantee that the address is controlled by a sender of the transaction; failure to authenticate this address can enable phishing attacks.
-These Authenticated Reply Addresses require zero-knowledge proofs, and for the Orchard protocol these proofs are too large to fit into a 512-byte memo field.
+In such circumstances it is important to authenticate the sender address(es), to give the recipient a guarantee that the address is controlled by a sender of the transaction; failure to authenticate this address can enable phishing attacks.
+These Authenticated Reply Addresses require zero-knowledge proofs, and for the Orchard protocol these proofs are too large to fit into the existing 512-byte memo field.
+This ZIP makes the maximum size of memo data large enough to support the inclusion of such proofs.

-It is also desirable, for clients with more stringent bandwidth constraints, to be able to transmit encrypted notes to the client without including the encrypted memo data.
-In the current light client protocol 6, this is done by truncating the note ciphertext to just the part that encrypts the memo.
-However, that has the effect of truncating the authentication tag, and so the resulting decryption algorithm does not meet standard security notions for an authenticated encryption scheme.
-It is a goal of this proposal to rectify this, simplifying the security argument.
+Another motivation is that it is desirable, for clients with more stringent bandwidth constraints, to be able to transmit encrypted notes to the client without including the encrypted memo data.
+In the current light client protocol 6, this is done by truncating the note ciphertext to just the part that encrypts the note plaintext, removing the 512-byte encrypted memo and the 16-byte AEAD authentication tag.
+Because the authentication tag is not transmitted to the light client, the decryption performed by the client does not meet the standard IND-CCA2 ∧ INT-CTXT security notion for an authenticated encryption scheme 7.

 Instead of the memo data, this ZIP proposes that it is possible to indicate whether a memo is present for the recipient.
 When using the light client protocol, a recipient need not download full transaction information if this indication tells them that they have not received any memo in the transaction.

-At present, it is not possible to transmit the same memo data to multiple transaction recipients without redundantly encoding that data, and sending memo data greater than 512 bytes requires sending multiple outputs; the problem is compounded when attempting to send more than 512 bytes to each recipient.
+Finally, at present, it is not possible to transmit the same memo data to multiple transaction recipients without redundantly encoding that data, and sending memo data greater than 512 bytes requires sending multiple outputs; the problem is compounded when attempting to send more than 512 bytes to each recipient.
 By separating memo data from the decryption capability for those memos, it admits a greater variety of applications that utilize memo data, while decreasing the amount of data that needs to be stored on-chain overall.

 Prior to the activation of this ZIP, every shielded output has an associated memo field.
 A chain observer can therefore infer a likely 1:1 correlation between transaction recipients and memo payloads.
 The maximum number of distinct memos is precisely known, and the bounds on possible memo sizes are very small (between 0 and 512 bytes).
 It is possible to send additional data to a single recipient by adding (potentially zero-valued) outputs; on-chain this is indistinguishable from sending more memos to more recipients or (in the case of Orchard) spending more input notes.

 After the activation of this ZIP, recipient count and memo count are decoupled.
 It becomes possible to construct transactions for which there are many more recipients than distinct memos, or vice versa.
-This may result in more observably distinct patterns relating the number of recipients to the number of possible memos.
-One important example is that if a wallet includes an authenticated reply-to address, this may be distinguishable from other ordinary wallet behaviour.
+Without mitigation, this could result in more observably distinct patterns relating the number of recipients to the number of possible memos.
+In particular, a v6-onward transaction with no memo would be distinguishable from one with a memo.

 On the flip side, a chain observer now only knows upper bounds on the amount of memo data being conveyed, and the number of possible distinct memos.
 They have no information about how memo data is split among the recipients.
 This can provide a privacy improvement in some situations.
 For example, it is not possible to distinguish between many recipients receiving many small memos, and the same set of recipients receiving one large shared memo.